aimav/.github/profile/README.md

 Vibing
   - AI era is here, vibing is for productivity
+  - Cline: Free models with limited comprehension
+  - Antigravity: We need sponsors!

 The one
   - Everything needed by users would be added in one launcher